 And yesterday his made monsters, the Five Families, lined up to kiss his ring, again.

-Hints from the U.S. Federal Reserve this week that the quantitative easing (QE) taper is near pushed the Dow down 105 points Wednesday - but the idea of less Fed stimulus has caused much more turmoil in certain overseas markets.
+Hints from the U.S. Federal Reserve this week that the quantitative easing taper is near ruffled feathers on Wall Street last week - but the idea of less Fed stimulus has caused much more turmoil in certain overseas markets.
 Here are the places getting hit the hardest.

 From the Editor: Subscribers who followed Keith's most recent play on U.S. Treasuries locked in a 100% gain on Friday.
 But "this game is a long way from over," he says.
 So here's what he's recommending now.
 Take notes.
 "Home run potential" isn't a phrase Keith uses lightly...

 As I'm writing this, halfway through Wednesday's session, stocks are in danger of closing in the red for a fifth straight day.
 And this is all you'll hear about today.

 Yet bonds are telling you the real story.